oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - Using aggregated event as dependency, requires only one memory compare operation against final value: `*deviceAddress` >= `completionValue`
 - Device storage is under users control.
 It must be reset by the user if needed
 - Profiling is not possible if producers originate on different GPUs (different timestamp domains)
-- User can programatically obtain increment value that would work even if underlying append API would be distributed to multiple engines via ${x}DeviceGetAggregatedCopyOffloadIncrementValue query.
+- User can programmatically obtain increment value that would work even if underlying append API would be distributed to multiple engines via ${x}DeviceGetAggregatedCopyOffloadIncrementValue query.
 - `completionValue` provided in ${x}_event_counter_based_external_aggregate_storage_desc_t must not exceed the value returned by ${x}DeviceGetCounterBasedEventMaxValue.
 Otherwise ${x}EventCounterBasedCreate returns ${X}_RESULT_ERROR_INVALID_ARGUMENT.
 - User is responsible for ensuring that the value aggregated under `deviceAddress` (initial value plus any number of `incrementValue` additions performed by signaling append calls or by the user directly) does not exceed the value returned by ${x}DeviceGetCounterBasedEventMaxValue at any point in time.
 Exceeding this maximum results in undefined behavior.